apify/apify-docs/sources/platform/console/store.md

 ![apify-console-store](./images/console-store.png)

-Store is a place where you can browse through Actors that have been created and are maintained by Apify, or by members of our community.<br/> There are few ways that can make your browsing experience better:
+The Store is a place where you can explore a variety of Actors, both created and maintained by Apify or our community members.
+To enhance your browsing experience, you can employ several strategies.

-1. You can use search box on top of the page to search by service (e.g. TikTok, Google, Facebook), or for example by its author.
+Utilize the search box at the top of the page to find Actors by service names, such as TikTok, Google, Facebook, or by their authors.

-2. You can browse Actors by predefined categories using the side menu.
+Alternatively, explore Actors grouped under predefined categories accessible via the side menu.

-3. You can sort results from the store by few different categories like:
+The results from the store can also be organized by different criteria, including:

 * relevance
 * popularity
 * newest
-* recently updated
+* recent updates

-Choosing any of the Actors in the store will redirect you to it's Actor page.
-Where you can adjust the settings of your future Actor run and save them for later, or run it immediately.
+Upon selecting an Actor from the store, you'll be directed to its specific page.
+Here, you can configure the settings for your future Actor run, save these configurations for later use, or run the Actor immediately.